San Saba County, Texas: Early history

-Early Native American inhabitants of the area included Tonkawa, Caddo, Apache, and Comanche.
+Early Native American inhabitants of the area included Tonkawa, Caddo, Lipan Apache, and Comanche.
 In 1732, Governor of Spanish Texas, Juan Antonio Bustillo y Ceballos, arrived on the feast day of sixth-century monk St. Sabbas, and named the river Río de San Sabá de las Nueces.
 Santa Cruz de San Sabá Mission was established in 1757.
 In 1788, José Mares led an expedition from San Antonio to Santa Fe.

 In 1828, 28 people from Stephen F. Austin's group passed through.
 A portion of the county was included in Austin's grants from the Mexican government.
 The Fisher–Miller Land Grant in 1842 contained most of later land deeds.
 Five years later, the Meusebach–Comanche Treaty was signed in San Saba County.
 In 1854, the Harkey family settled at Wallace and Richland Creeks.
 The David Matsler family moved from Burnet County to Cherokee Creek.

 San Saba County was organized from Bexar County and named for the San Saba River in 1856.
 San Saba was selected as the county seat.
 The Seventh Texas Legislature confirmed the boundaries of the county in 1858. in 1860, the population was 913, which included 98 slaves.
 The county was divided into 10 school districts in 1867.

 In 1874, Edmund E. Risen devoted his work to improving local nuts, in particular the pecan.
 San Saba eventually billed itself as the Pecan Capital of the World.